The small Black (Turtle) Bean is popular in Portuguese, Spanish and Latin American (Hispanic) cuisine, and the Cajun, Creole cuisine of Louisiana.

 we had Black Beans tonight!

 we had Goudas Black Beans tonight!

-You see, despite the exeptional taste, the wonderful aroma, the beautiful apperance, and the nutritional value, you may even enjoy more surprising things, like the sound effects of the Black Beans soup.
+You see, despite the exceptional taste, the wonderful aroma, the beautiful appearance, and the nutritional value, you may even enjoy more surprising things, like the sound effects of the Black Beans soup.

 I hope you had fun reading the above story!

 This story was written by Spyros Peter Goudas with his assistants.